Chapter Three: Minifig Weapons

 grabbing someone else's dropped weapon.

-Bare Hands cannot be used to Attack or Parry.
-If a minifig has one hand free, he can use it to Grab his opponent, for the sake of hitting him with the weapon in his other hand.
-If both hands are empty, then he can use both of them to Shove his opponent 2" away, in an attempt
+Bare Hands cannot be used to Attack.
+If a minifig has one or both hands free, he can use it to Grab his opponent, either for the sake of hitting him with a weapon in his other hand, or holding the enemy in place for one of his better-armed allies.
+If both hands are empty, then the minifig can use both of them to Shove his opponent 2" away, in an attempt

-to get away from the real warriors who remembered to come armed (5.2:
+to put some distance between himself and the real warriors who remembered to come armed.

 The "official" purpose of a Minifig Tool is to help minifigs do their jobs.
 Medix need their first aid kits, Mechanix need their wrenches, and Clerix need their holy symbols.
-Fortunately for everyone, all of these things can also be used to beat people to death.
+Fortunately for everyone involved, all of these things can also be used to beat people to death.

-Decapitated heads and skulls also count as Minifig Tools when used in combat - not because this makes any sense, but because beating opponents to death with their own friends' faces is awesome.
+Decapitated heads and skulls also count as Minifig Tools when used in combat.
+Not because this makes any sense, but because beating opponents to death with their own friends' faces is Ossum.